 Lungwort blooms in very early spring, giving your perennial beds a burst of color after the long Wyoming winter.
-Lungwort displays stunning clumps of silvery green leaves with shoots of pink and violet-blue flowers.
-It got its name due to the shape of their leaves resembling the shape of a lung, and was once even used for lung ailments.
-Lungwort thrives in partial to full shade environments, as well as an average to moist moisture levels in well draining soil, and will suffer in waterlogged or dry soils.
-Furthermore, It is deer resistant and cold hardy.
-This is a perfect burst of color for those impatient gardeners, when they can't wait for spring to start.
+Lungwort displays stunning clumps of silvery, green leaves with shoots of pink and violet-blue flowers.
+Named Lungwort due to the leaf shape resembling that of a shape of a lung, and was once used for lung ailments.
+Lungwort thrives in partial to full shade environments with moderate to moist soil in well draining soil.
+Lungwort will suffer in waterlogged or dry soils.
+It is cold hardy, and It's leaves are somewhat deer tolerant.
+This is a perfect burst of color when you can't wait for spring to start.